 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
-The student or parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15, or by waiting for a 5-day holding period.
+The student or parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15, or by waiting for a 5-day holding period (not counting the day of collection).